Distance, mature & college studentsInformation for specific groups of students.

 - Read up on the course you are about to start and what’s involved in the modules you’ll be taking by visiting the Edinburgh Napier University website

-- Visit the Get Ready resource to get top tips on key academic skills and sources of support while studying at university
+- Visit our Academic Skills pages to get top tips on key academic skills and sources of support while studying at university

 We would encourage you to attend the induction workshops offered during Induction week, as these are full of useful information to help you settle in to your course.